-- (i) Flextime hours are recognized where it may be mutually beneficial for certain operations and are defined as the hours worked by an employee who has authorized approval from the Commission. - (ii) Flex time means the hours worked by an employee who is given the authority to choose starting and finishing times within the following parameters: - a.
-The length of work day is seven (7) hours a day with an hour lunch break; - b.
-Hours worked past 7 hours will be banked up to a maximum of 35 hours at any time; - c.
-The maximum annual banked hours will not exceed effective December 31, 2015 the banked hours will not exceed 140; - d.
-Employees working flex time hours, which results in banked time, must have earned any banked time before it is taken, and - e.
-Banked hours are not eligible to be paid out but may be carried forward in accordance with the maximum in b. above.
+- (i) Flex time hours are recognized where it may be mutually beneficial for certain operations and are defined as the hours worked by an employee who has authorized approval from the Regulator. - (ii) Flex time means the hours worked by an employee who is given the authority to choose starting and finishing times within the following parameters: - (1) The length of work day is seven (7) hours a day with an hour lunch break; - (2) Hours worked past 7 hours will be banked up to a maximum of 35 hours at any time; - (3) The maximum annual banked hours will not exceed effective December 31, 2015 the banked hours will not exceed 140;

+- (4) Employees working flex time hours, which results in banked time, must have earned any banked time before it is taken, and - (5) Banked hours are not eligible to be paid out but may be carried forward in accordance with the maximum in (2) above.